-Employers who wish to discontinue voluntary benefits are subject to certain restrictions.
+Employers who wish to discontinue or change voluntary benefits are subject to certain restrictions.
 If the employer voluntarily introduced benefits through certain programmes that are stipulated by law (such as the Defined Contribution Pension Act or the Defined Benefit Corporate Pension Act), then the discontinuation of those benefits will be subject to the terms of the relevant law.
-If, however, the employer voluntarily provided benefits outside the scope of any specific regulations, then they can discontinue or change the benefits in accordance with the working rules or labour agreement.
+If, however, the employer voluntarily provided benefits outside the scope of any specific regulations, then they can discontinue or change the benefits by amending the working rules or labour agreement.
+The working rules can be amended without the consent of the applicable employees as long as such amendment is reasonable (note: its reasonability will be scrutinised by a court if the employees disagree with the amendment).
+To amend a labour agreement, the consent of the counterparty (ie, a union or employee group) is necessary.